Vitality for the Brain at Any Age

 - Toxic Body: Brain fog is one of the first indicators of a toxic body.
 Year-round, keep your body detoxified (on the alkaline side instead of being more acidic) by supporting the organs of elimination, including the skin, lungs, kidneys, and bowel.
-For thorough, effective, whole-body detoxification, the most valuable program is to combine the Liposomal Detox Cocktail, Thermal Life or Transcend Infrared Sauna, and Ionizer Plus Alkaline Water.
+For thorough, effective, whole-body detoxification, the most valuable program is to combine the Transcend Infrared Sauna and Ionizer Plus Alkaline Water.
 As a teenager, I learned from my grandmother the importance to keeping my body detoxified and cleansed all year.
-CLICK HERE to learn about this efficacious Whole-Body Detox program.
-In my TRIO BOOK SET, I cover in detail all aspects of detoxifying the body and mind so you can experience a life of vitality, clear thinking, high energy, freedom from depression, and joie de vivre.
+In WIRED FOR HIGH-LEVEL WELLNESS: Simple Ways to Rejuvenate, Meditate & Prosper, I cover in detail all aspects of detoxifying the body and mind so you can experience a life of vitality, clear thinking, high energy, freedom from depression, and joie de vivre.

 - Neurological Disorders: Certain neurological disorders have brain fog as side effects of the condition.
 These include fibromyalgia, lupus, chronic fatigue syndrome and multiple sclerosis.

 - Stress: Stress is very powerful and it can negatively affect the body in a number of ways, including causing brain fatigue.
 While this is common during times of severe stress, such as when a loved one passes or a relationship breaks up, normal everyday stress should not cause it.
 If one starts experiencing brain fog from normal everyday stress, this may be an underlying sign of another problem.